adrian88888888/AHK-Virtual-Desktop-Library/README.md

 GoToDesktopNumber(2) ; tip: if you call this at the beginning and if you start the scritp with windows, you will start always on the desktop you want

+; You can use this to have your favourite programs in the desktops you want:
+; try opening paint with this script running, it will open in desktop 3:
+AlwaysOpenOnDesktopNumber(3,"mspaint.exe")
+; try opening notepad with this script running, it will open in desktop 1:
+AlwaysOpenOnDesktopNumber(1,"Notepad.exe")

 q::GoToNextDesktop()
 w::GoToPrevDesktop()
 e::OpenDesktopManager() ; press again to close